 Of all the institutions I have taught in IES College has the most welcoming and open attitude, combined with a sincere and capable approach to learning and caring for students.

-Joyeeta Lahiri, Psychology Teacher
+Joyeeta Lahiri, Careers Counsellor and Psychology Teacher

 This is my first year at IES College and I consider myself fortunate be a part of this knowledgeable, vibrant, and supportive organisation.